Niche (video game)

-Niche: A Genetics Survival Game is an indie simulation video game developed and published by Stray Fawn Studio, and was released on Steam Early Access for Microsoft Windows, Mac OS, and Linux-based systems on September 15, 2016 after a successful Kickstarter crowd-funding campaign.
+Niche: A Genetics Survival Game is a simulation video game developed and published by Stray Fawn Studio.
+It entered early access for Windows, OS X, and Linux-based systems in September 2016 after a successful Kickstarter crowd-funding campaign and was released in September 2017.
 Its main aim is to breed certain traits or genes into a group of canine or feline creatures to make the pack genetically perfect for its environment.

 Gameplay

 The game starts off with the player choosing story mode, a quick how-to tutorial or sandbox mode, where the player chooses their animals and terrain for their tribes and environment and a short cut-scene of a tribe of nichelings living on an island.
 A large bird takes a child niche and tries to fly off with him but he falls onto a random island.
 This starts off the game by playing as a nicheling named Adam and the tutorial level.
 Game play and turns are organized into "days" which gives each animal a few actions of play each day.